CartWebApp/bio-shield-website-rt-this/fname-reflection.md

 - Made sure nav links were equally spread out and, when hovered over, had consistent designs

 # Conclusion #
 Our use of AI tools throughout this project demonstrates how using several AI tools together can create a visually-appealing and cohesive website.
-However, solely using AI is an imperfect solution, as it lacks the ability to apply consistent design and often fails to
+However, solely using AI is an imperfect solution, as when coding several pages for a website, it lacks the ability to apply consistent design, and when generating images, it struggles to maintain realistic design or create comprehensible text.
+The times we had to intervene and change code ourselves show that creators will have to possess prior knowledge about coding and perform some manual work to create a fully functional website.